Aetherinox/csf-firewall/docs/docs/usage/troubleshooting/dependencies.md

 <br />

-!!! note "Note: Sendmail Binary"
+??? note "Note: Sendmail Binary"

     The dependency `SENDMAIL` will be **skipped** if you have the setting `LF_ALERT_SMTP` enabled in your `/etc/csf/csf.conf`.

 <br />

-If you have enabled the setting `IPV6` in your `/etc/csf/csf.conf`, the following dependencies will be loaded:
+If you enable the setting `IPV6` in your `/etc/csf/csf.conf`, the following dependencies will be loaded:

 - :aetherx-axd-box-open:{ .icon-clr-yellow } IP6TABLES
 - :aetherx-axd-box-open:{ .icon-clr-yellow } IP6TABLES_SAVE